Photon-HDF5/phforge/README.md

 - h5py (tested on 2.5.0)
 - phconvert 0.8 (or later)

-These packages depends on yaml (C library), pytables 3.2, hdf5 (C library).
+These packages depends on yaml (C library), pytables, hdf5 (C library).
+The installation through conda will automatically install the dependencies.

 # Feedback